2012–13 Bundesliga: Teams

-The two relegated teams will be replaced by SpVgg Greuther Fürth and Eintracht Frankfurt.
-Greuther Fürth will make their Bundesliga debut while also returning to the top level after 49 seasons, as predecessors SpVgg Fürth missed out on qualification for the Bundesliga at the end of the 1962–63 season.
-In turn, Eintracht Frankfurt make an immediate comeback to the league after being relegated at the end of the 2010–11 season.
+The two relegated teams were replaced by SpVgg Greuther Fürth and Eintracht Frankfurt.
+Greuther Fürth made their Bundesliga debut while also returning to the top level after 49 seasons, as predecessors SpVgg Fürth missed out on qualification for the Bundesliga at the end of the 1962–63 season.
+In turn, Eintracht Frankfurt made an immediate comeback to the league after being relegated at the end of the 2010–11 season.

 A further place in the league was determined by a two-legged play-off between Hertha BSC, the 16th-placed team of the 2011–12 season, and Fortuna Düsseldorf, the third-placed team of the 2011–12 2.
 Bundesliga.
 Düsseldorf won the play-off by 4–3 on aggregate; the club returned to the top level after 15 years in lower levels of the league pyramid.
 Hertha made only a cameo appearance in the league and immediately dropped back to the 2.
 Bundesliga.